We will begin to learn about World War II – how and

 of course, be using high level texts such as My war Diary, Anne Frank’s Diary and The boy in Striped Pyjamas to look at how war was experienced through the eyes of children.
 As a class we will gain insite into the attrocities of the presecution under the Nazi regime led by Adolf Hitler.

-This half term, Year 6 will be starting our World War studies with our new topic, ‘Behind the Bombs’.
+This half term, Year 6 will be continuing our World War studies with our new topic, ‘Behind the Bombs’.

 We will continue to investigate life in Britain during war time with some learning about rationing, evacuation and the Blitz.
 To support this, we will visit Coventry (Transport Museum, Herbert Art Gallery and the Cathedral) which was heavily bombed during the war.
 This local study is an extremely important part of the children’s education as they understand how our country was formed today.